 Here are 5 reasons why your charger keeps going on and off and how to fix it: Regardless if it’s your phone, tablet, or laptop charger, they all have the same reason for going off and on.

-For the most part, on-again-off-again charging happens because of a poor flow of electricity.
-This can be tied to your power port, charger, power source, or battery, and we’ll go over all of these issues in detail.
+Typically, on-again-off-again charging happens because of a poor flow of electricity.
+These issues can be tied to your charging port/ power port, battery, or charger.

-The vast majority of the time, this problem is from dirt or dust in the charging port, and it’s very easy to fix.
+The vast majority of the time, this problem is from dirt or pocket lint in the charging port, and it’s very easy to fix.
 First, turn the device completely off.
-Then, use a canned air sprayer to get the dirt and dust out of the port.
-Make sure there is no moisture in the port, and then try charging again.

 #2 You Have the Wrong Charger